Keyword Analysis & Research: definition of inertia

 https://www.britannica.com/science/inertia

-Webinertia, property of a body by virtue of which it opposes any agency that attempts to put it in motion or, if it is moving, to change the magnitude or direction of its velocity.
-Inertia is a passive property and does not enable a body to do anything except oppose such active agents as forces and torques.
+WEBInertia, property of a body by virtue of which it opposes any agency that attempts to put it in motion or, if it is moving, to change the magnitude or direction of its velocity.
+It is a passive property and does not enable a body to do anything except oppose such active agents as forces and torques.

 -